 Meenakari is also teamwork, where specialization of skill is of paramount importance.
 As it is generally done on the reverse side of Kundan jewelry, meenakari has to work with Goldsmith, engraver or ghaaria, designer or chitteria as well as jadiya.

 In Navratna jewelry, nine auspicious stones are used in a single ornament.
 The belief behind this is that the nine stones together ensure well being of the person who wears it.
 In India, Navratna jewelry has been given major importance, because of its astrological significance as well as its innate charm.

-The nine stones used in the jewelry diamond, ruby, emerald, coral, pearl, sapphire, garnet, topaz, and cat’s eye.
-As it is believed in astrology, each planet watches over one of the nine gems and offer power.
+The nine stones used in the jewelry are diamond, ruby, emerald, coral, pearl, sapphire, garnet, topaz, and cat’s eye.
+As it is believed in astrology, each planet watches over one of the nine gems and offers power.

 i.
 Ruby protects against poisonous substances and banishes any evil spirits that hover around.